nataliecardot/100-days-of-code/r2-log.md

 * Every component must come from a component class, which is like a factory that creates components.
 To make a component class, use a base class from the React library: React.Component, which is a JavaScript class.
 To create your own component class, you subclass that React.Component base class.
 To do so, use the syntax `class YourComponentNameGoesHere extends React.Component {}`.
 * A component class is like a factory that builds components, which it builds by consulting a set of instructions, which must be provided between the curly braces in ES6 class syntax.
 The only required property to include is the render() method (the property's name is render, and its value is a function).
 The render method (referring to either the entire property or the function part alone) must contain a return statement.
 * To make a React component, you write a JSX element, giving it the same name as a component class.
-JSX elements can be either HTML-like or component instances; JSX uses capitalization to distinguish between the two, which is why you muse use Pascal case for the component class name.
+JSX elements can be either HTML-like or component instances; JSX uses capitalization to distinguish between the two, which is why you must use Pascal case for the component class name.
 Here's an example of an instance of a component class: `<MyComponentClass />`
 * Whenever you make a component (an instance if the component class), that component inherits all of the methods of its component class.
 MyComponentClass has the method MyComponentClass.render(); <MyComponentClass /> also has a method named render.
 * To call a component's render method, you pass that component as a first argument to ReactDOM.render():